gorango/flowcraft/README.md

 - **Composable & Reusable**: Define workflows by chaining nodes.
 Entire flows can be nested and used as single nodes in other flows, promoting modularity.
 - **Type-Safe**: Written in TypeScript to provide strong typing for your workflow definitions and context.
 - **Async by Default**: Built on an asynchronous foundation to seamlessly handle I/O-bound and CPU-bound tasks.
+- **Middleware**: Intercept the execution of every node in a flow to handle cross-cutting concerns like logging, metrics, authentication, or transactions in a centralized, decoupled way.
 - **Conditional Branching**: Direct the flow's execution path based on the results of any node.
 - **Retry Logic & Fallbacks**: Automatically retry failed operations with configurable delays and define fallback logic.
 - **Cancellation Support**: Gracefully abort running workflows using standard `AbortController`s.